Guerrilla gardeners take on Irish ghost estates

 The group named “NAMA to Nature” -- in reference to the state-run agency that was created to purge Irish banks of risky land development loans and is now the country’s largest property group -- has plans for more raids and is calling on other community groups to take matters into their own hands.

-“People are having to sit with it (ghost estates) on their back doors, it’s a really nasty symbol of what’s been left behind,” said Serena Brabazon, one of the organizers.
+“People are having to sit with it (ghost estates) on their back doors, it’s a really nasty symbol of what’s been left behind,” said Serena Brabazon, one of the organisers.

 “It hasn’t been dealt with.
 That’s the real frustration for everybody,” she said, as the group makes plans to tackle a second ghost-estate.